zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ## **STEP 2:** Create an OCI user and assign it to OCI Group

 A Cloud Administrator has complete control over all of the resources in the tenancy; however, it's a good practice to delegate cluster administration tasks to one or more data integration administrators.
-To create a new data integration administrator for a service, a Cloud Administrator must create a user and then add that user to a DI administrators group.
+To create a new data integration administrator for a service, a Cloud Administrator must create a user and then add that user to a Data Integration administrators group.
 You create Identity and Access Management (IAM) groups with access privileges that are appropriate to your needs.

 *Note*:
-If you have created an *Oracle Cloud Account Free Tier* to do the workshop, you are already the *Administrator*.
+If you have created an **Oracle Cloud Account Free Tier** to do the workshop, you are already the *Administrator*.
 In this workshop, you will not login to OCI using the new `di-admin` user that you just created in this step; instead, you will continue your work using the same Cloud Administrator user that you used so far in this workshop.
 As a Cloud Administrator, you can create a one-time password for the new `di-admin` user.
 The user must change the password when they sign in to the Console.
-For detailed information on this topic, see [Managing User Credentials](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm) in the OCI documentation.*
+For detailed information on this topic, see [Managing User Credentials](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm) in the OCI documentation.
-In case you are a *Non-admin user*, you can ask your administrator to run this step and later on you can login using the `di-admin` user.
+In case you are a *Non-admin user*, you can ask your Cloud administrator to run this step and later on you can login using the `di-admin` user.

 Create a new Administrator group that will have full access rights to the new di-compartment as follows: